Member | Established: 1967 | Member since 1977

 SMO 4: Code of Ethics for Professional Accountants

-In Malaysia, ethical requirements for professional accountants are established by the two professional accountancy organizations (PAOs): the Malaysian Institute of Accountants (MIA), under the supervision of the Audit Oversight Board, and the Malaysian Institute of Certified Public Accountants (MICPA).
+In Malaysia, ethical requirements for professional accountants are established by the two professional accountancy organizations: the Malaysian Institute of Accountants (MIA), within the broader regulatory framework that includes oversight by the Audit Oversight Board (AOB) for auditors of Public Interest Entities and schedule funds, and the Malaysian Institute of Certified Public Accountants (MICPA).

 Current Status: Sustain